mkbaldwin/cloud-study-guides/AWS_CCP_Study_Guide.md

                                workload requirements.
   * **Cost Optimization** - Focuses on avoiding unnecessary costs.
   * **Sustainability**  - Focuses on minimizing the environmental impact of running services.

+## Design Principles

+ * Horizontal & Vertical Scaling
+ * Automation
+ * Loose Coupling
+ * Use managed services over creation of servers
+ * Resources should be easy to create / remove

 # Compute Services